ckcollab/ckcollab/_posts/2023-02-09-The-Decision-Tree.md

 wasn't open.

 I couldn't connect: that's it!
 Focus on that!
-It _has_ to be a network problem, nothing to do with Minio configuration necessarily.
+It _has_ to be a network problem, nothing to do with Minio configuration.

 # Let your mind go, but with limits